-On average nationwide, sink installation costs $206.
+On average nationwide, sink installation costs $170.
+Prices generally range from $150-$200.
 That does not include the price of the new sink.
-For the new sink and installation, expect to pay around $400 total.
-How much you'll pay will depend the style of sink and whether or not you already have plumbing in place.
+For a new sink installation, expect to pay around $400 total.
+How much you'll pay will depend on the sink's style and whether you already have plumbing in place.

 What's in this cost guide?

 - Sink installation cost by type

 - Sink costs by material

 - How to install a kitchen sink